 2) The word “pogrom” is a Russian word meaning “violent destruction”, but it has entered into other languages to mean “violent mob attacks against Jews in Russia around the early 1900s, during which Jews were killed and their houses ransacked and burnt”.

-3) "Holocaust" is the name given to the killing of some six million Jews by the Nazis during World War II.
+3) “Holocaust” is the name given to the killing of some six million Jews by the “Nazis” (German National Socialists lead by Adolf Hitler) during World War II.

 See also the Chechen Holocaust, and the Palestinian Nakba.